louisgt/SodaPop/README.md

 ## Contributing

 SodaPop is a work in progress.
 It can be expanded by implementing new features.
 It can certainly be further optimized for performance and memory.
-If you have ideas for additionnal features, or if you are interested in contributing to the software, please contact Louis Gauthier at louis.gauthier@umontreal.ca
+If you have ideas for additionnal features, or if you are interested in contributing to the software, please contact me at louis.gauthier AT umontreal.ca

 ## License